olsgreen/composer-bin-dependencies/README.md

 ![Tests](https://github.com/olsgreen/composer-bin-dependencies/workflows/Tests/badge.svg)

-A composer plugin to enforce local binary dependency constraints are met on package installation.
+A composer plugin to check that local binaries / executables are installed and are of the correct version before package install.

-Composer Bin Dependencies plugin is intended to prevent or warn users of missing binary / executable dependencies when installing a project or a library.
+Composer Bin Dependencies plugin can warn users of these missing dependencies or prevent installation completely.

-An example would be a package which relies on `git` being available and ar or newer than version `2.0`.
+An example would be a package which relies on `git` being available with a version higher than `2.0`.
-By requiring this plugin and adding the constraint shown below to you `package.json', you can prevent installation (or only warn of it's absence):
+By requiring this plugin and adding the constraint shown below to you `package.json', you can prevent installation:

     ...
     "extra": {